-Serial and Parallel Connectors
+Serial and Parallel Ports

-The integrated serial connector uses a 9-pin D-subminiature connector on the back panel.
-This connector supports devices such as external modems, printers, plotters, and mice that require serial data transmission (the transmission of data one bit at a time over one line).
+The two integrated serial ports use 9-pin D-subminiature connectors on the back panel.
+These ports support devices such as external modems, printers, plotters, and mice that require serial data transmission (the transmission of data one bit at a time over one line).

-Most software uses the term COM (for communications) plus a number to designate a serial connector (for example, COM1 or COM2).
-The default designation of your system's integrated serial connector is COM1.
+Most software uses the term COM (for communications) plus a number to designate a serial port (for example, COM1 or COM2).
+The default designations of your system's integrated serial ports are COM1 and COM2.

-The integrated parallel connector uses a 25-pin D-subminiature connector on the system's back panel.
+The integrated parallel port uses a 25-pin D-subminiature connector on the system's back panel.
 This I/O port sends data in parallel format (where eight data bits, or one byte, are sent simultaneously over eight separate lines in a single cable).
-The parallel connector is used primarily for printers.
+The parallel port is used primarily for printers.

-Most software uses the term LPT (for line printer) plus a number to designate a parallel connector (for example, LPT1).
-The default designation of the system's integrated parallel connector is LPT1.
+Most software uses the term LPT (for line printer) plus a number to designate a parallel port (for example, LPT1).
+The default designation of the system's integrated parallel port is LPT1.

-Port designations are used, for example, in software installation procedures that include a step in which you identify the connector to which a printer is attached, thus telling the software where to send its output.
+Port designations are used, for example, in software installation procedures that include a step in which you identify the port to which a printer is attached, thus telling the software where to send its output.
 (An incorrect designation prevents the printer from printing or causes scrambled print.)